navipartner/docs/content/en/docs/ecommerce/heyloyalty/how-to/setup_hl_webhook/index.md

 ---
-title: "Setup HeyLoyalty webhook"
+title: "Set up HeyLoyalty webhook"
-description: "Describes the process of setting up a webhook at HeyLoyalty that is needed for sending changes done to members directly in HeyLoyalty from HeyLoyalty to BC"
+description: "This article walks you through the process of setting up a webhook at HeyLoyalty that is needed for sending changes done to members directly in HeyLoyalty to Business Central."
 lead: ""
 date: 2023-10-30T16:07:13+04:00
 lastmod: 2023-10-30T16:07:13+04:00